Randoragon/space-etcher/README.md

 offer a lot of content due to its complexity, while remaining feather-weight, running fast and using system resources sparingly.

+## Documentation

+I try to maintain a [Doxygen](https://www.doxygen.nl) documentation in the comments.
+Things may be outdated here and there, but it is generally the best way of examining the code base without actually looking at source code.
+The Doxyfile contains configuration for the doxygen utility, to generate a `docs` directory containing the documentation simply run

+    doxygen

+from the project's root directory.
+Then you can open the `docs/html/index.html` file in your web browser.

 ## Dependencies

 - [SDL2](https://libsdl.org)